DanielKoKo/Lexical_Analyzer_Generator/Readme.md

 ===============================================================
 ## Description

+The purpose of this project is to build a complex lexical analyzer generator that can parse a piece of code from a high-level programming language and convert it into an intermediate representation (pseudo-assembly code used by an interpreter/compiler) for compiling.

 This project contains 3 phases:
 ```
+1. Simple Lexer
-1. Lexer that takes a piece of code represented as a string and outputs a list of tokens.
+   - Takes a piece of code represented as a string and outputs a list of tokens using *Flex*.
-   Will recognize both code and comments.
+   - Will recognize both code and comments.
+2. Simple Parser
-2. Parser that takes the sequence of tokens and identifies the grammar of the programming
+   - Takes the sequence of tokens and identifies the grammar of the programming language of the original code using *Bison*.
-   language of the original code.
-Will identify which tokens represent while loops, if statements,
-   function headers, function body, variable declarations, and constant variables.
+   - Will identify which tokens represent while loops, if statements, function headers, function body, variable declarations, and constant variables.
-3. Complex code generator that takes a high-level language grammar and translates it
+3. Complex code generator
-   into an intermediate representation (pseudo-assembly code used by an interpreter/compiler) as a string.
+   - Takes a high-level language grammar and translates it into an intermediate representation as a string.
 ```

 ## Tools preparation